The previous page closed with

 The wave equation is linear and homogeneous, and the boundary conditions are also

-solution of the PDE and the boundary conditions.
+again a solution of the PDE and the boundary conditions.
 The principle of

 superposition extends this, formally, to infinite series.
-To match both

-each mode, and so the full ansatz takes the form
+temporal components in each mode, and so the full ansatz takes the form

 \[